History of the Nagas: Statehood, factions and ceasefires

 The State of Nagaland was formally recognised 1 December 1963, as the 16th State of the Indian Union.
 The State consists of eleven Administrative Districts, inhabited by 16 major ethnic groups along with other sub-groups.
 Each group is distinct in character in terms of customs, language and dress.

 This was followed by peace overtures.
 A major role was taken by the Nagaland Baptist Church Council (NBCC).
 In its third Convention held at Wokha from 31 January – 2 February 1964 which was said to have been attended by 5,000 representatives from all ethnic groups of Nagaland, the NBCC made a historic resolution welcoming the proposed "Peace-Talk" and to request the Government to make available the services of Jayaprakash Narayan, Bimala Prasad Chaliha and Rev. Michael Scott with the object of the restoration of peace.

 With this, the Peace Mission was formed.
 The mission was led by Rev. Michael Scott, an Anglican Churchman; Jayaprakash Narayan, a Gandhian and Sarvodaya leader; and B.P.
-Chaliha, 3rd CM of Assam (28 December 1957 – 6 November 1970) the List of Chief Ministers of Assam Chief Minister of Assam.
+Chaliha, 3rd CM of Assam (28 December 1957 – 6 November 1970) the Chief Minister of Assam.